-UPSC Aspirants who did not make it can get Private Jobs too/Jobs for IAS aspirants
+UPSC Aspirants who did not make it can get Private Jobs too

 The government coming forward with the disclosure scheme where the scores and ranks of the candidates (who did not clear the exam in the interview round) taking competitive exams will be made available online, which is also a step towards to boost the private sector recruitments.
 So, private sector recruiters seeking for talent can use these ranks and scores of the candidates obtained in the exams held by the Union Public Service Commission (UPSC).

-The Prime Minister Narendra Modi declared that “the government and public sector undertakings conduct various recruitment examinations.
-Till now, the scores in these examinations have been not disclosed by the government and henceforward, the result and the candidates’ information will be made available with the consent of the candidates.
+Prime Minister Narendra Modi declared that “the government and public sector undertakings conduct various recruitment examinations need to declare the scores of all the candidates”.
+Till now, the scores in these examinations have been not disclosed by the government and henceforth, the result and the candidates’ information will be made available with the consent of the candidates.
 This will create a progressive externality.